The 5 crucial ways to improve your onboarding...

-You're about to invest in hiring some great talent, so ensuring they are set up for success early, will lead to higher retention rates and improved productivity.
+You're about to invest in hiring some great talent, so ensuring they are set up for success early will lead to higher retention rates, improved productivity and a stronger overall employee experience.

 We can all agree that the last few years have played havoc with our hiring practices and caused headaches for our Hiring Managers!
-If you, like most businesses now, have struggled even finding a suitable candidate for your role, then the last thing you want is for them to leave!
+If you, like most businesses now, are struggling to find suitable candidates for positions you're recruiting for, then the last thing you want is for them to leave on short notice!
 Given that around 40% of new employees quit within 6 months, onboarding should be taken very seriously as a retention method.

 Onboarding is more than just the basics

-It is often assumed that onboarding simply means showing a new hire the office facilities and providing the IT equipment.
+It is often assumed that onboarding simply means showing a new hire around the office facilities, introducing them to the team and providing relevant IT equipment.
 But there is a hugely important part of welcoming a new team member that is often overlooked, it is this aspect of onboarding that can mean the difference between staying or going for the new hire.
-Yes, we need to give them their passwords and discuss KPIs, but the real way to improve your chances of the new hire staying is to make them feel like a valued and genuine member of the team.
+Yes, we need to give them their passwords and discuss KPIs, but the real way to improve your chances of the new hire staying is to make them feel like a valued right from the onset and genuine member of the team.

 Here are our best onboarding tips that you may not have heard before

-- Assign your new hire a mentor or a go-to buddy who has been in the organisation longer, they then will know where to go for questions, clarification or just a pick-me-up!
+Assign your new hire a mentor or a go-to buddy who has a well-rounded and detailed understanding of the organisation.
+That way, they will be able to answer relevant questions, provide clarification, offer advice or just a general pick-me-up!

 Ensure the employee is taken on a journey of discovery about the company that includes facts, intangibles and stories from people regarding their work experience and tenure at the company.
 New employees should feel inspired for the future and ready to make an impact.